constantinosskitsas/Pilos-Subgraph-Matching/README.md

 ## Execute

--dataset the dataset, -qsize query size, -qnumber, -qprop query name , -filter filter algorithm, -alpha alpha parameter, -beta beta parameter
+-dataset the dataset, -qsize query size, -qnumber, -qprop query name , -filter filter algorithm, -alpha (alpha parameter), -beta (beta parameter) -n number of threads -num number of matchings
-PL for alpha=25,PLA alpha 50,PLB alpha 75,PLA alpha 100,PLA alpha 125,

 PL to be changed to accept alpha as parameter. beta will be added also.
 MT to be added by parameter also.